 This is why, during certain moments of grace, we can sense the realm deep within in which no matter what happens, we remain untouched.
 No matter what, we are unalterably pure.
 No matter what, we are divine.
 We are good in our essence.
 For our essence is the essence of all.
 It is God.

 On the other hand, there exists a primitive state of consciousness where even the most obvious act appears to be isolated, with no consequences or connection, with no cause and no effect.
 When a primitive person kills someone, they may truly believe their act will have no further consequences, either for the victim or for themselves.
-So it won’t occur to this person to search for the cause within, to find out what created their desire to commit the act.
+So it won’t occur to this person to search for the cause within.
+They won’t try to find out what created their desire to commit the act.
 As such, the act never becomes the medicine that could, in time, cure the disease of evil.

 Total Surrender to God